sherry0037/keras-rl/README.md

     (This can be apply to a broader case, where someone else has trained and published a model, but you don't have access to the same inputs they use to train the model; you do have access to similar games where you have both inputs, so you can learn a mapping between the two inputs to make use of the already-trained model.)

+##Implementation and Usages

+1. `dqn_double.py` defines an dqn agent that records both RGB and RAM in callbacks during training.

+    Run `python examples/dqn_atari_double.py` to train a model on RGB and save observations.

+    TODO: change this to train a model on RAM.

+    Change the frequency of saving observations on line 212 in `rl/callbacks.py`.

 # Deep Reinforcement Learning for Keras